jnk0le/cortexm-AES/README.md

 https://luca-giuzzi.unibs.it/corsi/Support/papers-cryptography/gcm-spec.pdf
 The GCM context needs to be placed in uncached SRAM/TCM memory (required by M tables only).
 Currently M tables are not align protected from spanning 2 different memory banks.

+Generic shoup implementations are not protected form bank timming attacks.

 The generic FULL-table implementations are not recommended as the 4 bit version doesn't improve speed enough (on M33 it's even slower) and 8 bit one requires unrealistic amount of uncached memory.